jensaymoo/AlterRoslynMcp/README.md

 ### `list_dependencies`

 Use this tool when you need to understand how projects relate to each other within a solution.
 It shows the dependency graph between projects, indicating which projects depend on which others.
+For automation, prefer projectPath as the stable selector; projectId is snapshot-local to the active workspace snapshot.

 Parameters:
 - `projectPath` (optional): Exact path to a project file (`.csproj`).
 This is the recommended stable selector for automation.
 Specify only one of `projectPath`, `projectName`, or `projectId`.